| By Kelli Solt

 of the kitchen that the poor

+would play.
 With her eyes closed and left-hand jumping octaves,

 she opened with The Cuckoo, an Irish piece.
 Next, she